rails/rails/guides/source/routing.md

 This will create `logout_path` and `logout_url` as named route helpers in your application.
 Calling `logout_path` will return `/exit`

-You can also use this to override routing methods defined by resources, like this:
+You can also use this to override routing methods defined by resources by placing custom routes before the resource is defined, like this:

 ```ruby
 get ':username', to: 'users#show', as: :user